 Michael A. Perry has served as a member of our board of directors since May 2017.
-He is Executive Vice President and Head of U.S. Advisory Services for Nuveen, where he is responsible for delivering Nuveen's insights, capabilities and solutions to best service clients and grow revenues.
-Previously, Mr. Perry was head of Global Product, responsible for driving a consistent, global viewpoint and strategy across all aspects of product creation and management.
+He serves as Executive Vice President and Head of U.S. Advisory Services for Nuveen, where he is responsible for delivering Nuveen's insights, capabilities and solutions to best service clients and grow revenues.
+Mr. Perry serves as a member of Nuveen's Executive Committee and co-CEO of Nuveen Securities.
+Prior to these roles, in March 2019, Mr. Perry served as Head of Global Product, responsible for driving a consistent, global viewpoint and strategy across all aspects of product creation and management.
 He also led Structured Products and Alternative Investments, responsible for building and growing the closed-end fund and alternative investment businesses.
-Mr. Perry is a member of Nuveen's Management Committee.
 Before joining Nuveen in July 2015, Mr. Perry spent five years at UBS Wealth Management, serving on its Executive Committee and responsible for investment advisory programs and research, planning, funds, alternative investments, insurance and the UBS Trust Company.
 Prior to UBS, Mr. Perry spent 15 years at Merrill Lynch as a senior executive leading a number of investment businesses focused on the wealth management channel.
+Mr. Perry serves as a member of the board of directors of Nuveen Churchill BDC.
 He also serves on the board of Youth, Inc. which empowers youth serving nonprofit organizations in the New York City area.
 Mr. Perry holds a B.S. in Industrial and Operations Engineering from the University of Michigan and an M.B.A. from the NYU Stern School of Business.